-Historian of religion Rudolf Simek has proposed that Surt is the animating force of “the (volcanic) fire of the Underworld,” a personage who would surely have had a profound emotional resonance for any early Icelander, given the sheer amount of volcanic activity that characterizes that island.
+Historian Rudolf Simek has proposed that Surt is the supernatural force who corresponds to “the (volcanic) fire of the Underworld,” a personage who would surely have had a profound emotional resonance for any early Icelander, given the sheer amount of volcanic activity that characterizes that island.

 de Vries, Jan.
 2000.
 Altnordisches Etymologisches Wörterbuch. p.
 562.